 7. Provides information to teachers that can be used to help shape the teachings.

 Audio feedback clarifies learning – audio is well-suited for quickly giving detailed and direct explanations in a way that is perceived to be supportive.

 Audio feedback personalises learning – it establishes, or is part of, a dialogic learning ethos.
 The use of voice establishes a connection between the marker and the student.
-Students value the evident interest of their teacher in their work; an interest that is difficult to convey in other media.
-Discussion and discourse bring depth to the experience of learning.
-Learning is personalised because implicit and explicit feedback is constructed in ways that are useful to each learner allowing them to reshape and build upon what they know, the skills they have, and the identities they are forming.
+Students value the evident interest of their teacher in their work; an interest that is often harder to convey using other media.
+Discussion brings a depth to the experience of learning.
+Learning is personalised because implicit and explicit feedback is constructed in ways that are useful to each learner in ways that allow them to reshape and build upon what they know, the skills they have, and the identities they are forming.

 Audio feedback is timely – The feedback is received while the learner is still interested, curious and driven by the work to which it refers.
 Timelines often refers to the speed with which it is returned, but audio feedback is also understood as timely because it is a rich asynchronous form which can be accessed and replayed at times that matter to the student such as during revision and in preparation for other tasks.

 Audio feedback is highly flexible, being widely adopted and adapted to suit diverse requirements.

 The idea of audio feedback model can be understood pedagogically, technically, as communicative media, and contextually, i.e. the versatility of the feedback design and delivery means it is adaptable to most learning and teaching situations.

 - Pedagogically, audio feedback is designed holistically as part of a learning, teaching and assessment strategy.
 Its design means that it should work with other techniques used to deliver the intended learning outcomes.